EhsanGLB/intracranialAneurysmSTLcfMesh/README.md

 # intracranialAneurysmSTLcfMesh
-This is a case to create an intracranial aneurysm geometry using STL file and CfMesh written based on foam-extend-4.1.
+This is a case to create an intracranial aneurysm geometry using STL file and cfMesh written based on foam-extend-4.1.

 ## Installation